 Following a short guided tour through the town, you are free to enjoy Levoca on your own.
 You may choose to visit St. James Church, the Town Hall, Protestant Church, a medieval pillory - the Cage of Shame and the main square.

 Day 12: Dunajec River Ride, to Krakow, Poland

 Today we drive across a scenic high plateau down to the Dunajec River bordering Poland.
 The 5-mile river gorge is part of the Pieniny National Park created in 1967.
 We enjoy a ride down the Dunajec River on a wooden raft, the same way Slovak predecessors used to transport timber to the Baltic Sea.
 Our experienced captains wear traditional costumes that take us back in time.
 Later in the afternoon we continue on to the UNESCO World Heritage city of Krakow.

 Day 13: Auschwitz

 This day is dedicated to visiting Auschwitz/Birkenau, located 43 miles (70 kilometers) from Krakow.
 It is estimated that over one million people perished in Auschwitz between June 1941 and January 1945.
-This infamous concentration camp remains a symbol of terror, genocide, and the Holocaust and was added as a UNESCO World Heritage site in 1979.
+This infamous concentration camp remains a symbol of terror, genocide, and the Holocaust and was added as a UNESCO World Heritage Site in 1979.
 Afterwards return to Krakow.
-For those who do not wish to visit the Auschwitz, the day is free to explore independently.
-Overnight in Krakow.
+For those who do not wish to visit Auschwitz, the day is free to explore independently.